kiruba-r11/make-your-first-pr/README.md

 # make-your-first-pr
-Make your first PR in GitHub.
+Make your First PR in GitHub.